bkittler/monitor2mail/README.md

-create txt file containing url to monitor and email. see example : url_monitored.txt
+create txt file containing url to monitor and email.

+see example : url_monitored.txt

 Please use :

-http:// or https:// for HTTP/HTTPS entry mx:// for MX entry ns:// for NS entry ping:// for IP or host entry
+* http:// or https:// for HTTP/HTTPS entry

+* mx:// for MX entry

+* ns:// for NS entry

+* ping:// for IP or host entry

 Please add space/tab and destination email for alert on each line

-see example : url_monitored.txt
+See example : url_monitored.txt

 Open monitor2mail.py and complete variables :